theochem/iodata/doc/getting_started.rst

 keywords when the file is written.

 It is possible to define a custom input file template to allow for specialized commands.
-This is done by passing a template string using the optional ``template`` keyword:
+This is done by passing a template string using the optional ``template`` keyword, placing each IOData attribute (or additional keyword, as shown below) in curly brackets:

 .. code-block:: python